Gill's 'Early White Market'

 As a stabilized selection of Gill's earlier release, Gill's 'Portland Market', 'Early White Market' belongs to a family of sweet corn varieties whose "Great-grandparent" was 'Mammoth White Cory'.
 Selections were made from 'Mammoth White Cory' leading to the introduction of 'Oakview Early Market' in 1901, Gill's 'Portland Market' in 1910, and 'Early White Market' in 1913.

 Our seed originated from a sample of USDA GRIN accession number NSL 28201 which they cross referenced to Gill Brother's Seed Company's 1943 seed catalog.
-Each packet contains 0.5 ounce, which is approximately 55-60 seeds.
+Each packet contains 0.5 ounce, which is approximately 55 to 60 seeds.

 - Rare and in Limited Supply -